The Day the Door Blew Open — Modern Paraphrase | fresh.bible

 Then Peter preached the — and notice, he told it as a story, not a lecture:

-"You know what happened across , starting from after the that announced.
-God anointed of with the and with power.
+"You know what happened across Judea, starting from Galilee after the Baptism that John announced.
+God anointed Jesus of Nazareth with the Holy Spirit and with power.
 He went everywhere doing good and setting free everyone who was oppressed by the devil — because God was with him.

 We are witnesses to all of it.
-Everything he did in the land of and in .
-They killed him — hung him on a .
+Everything he did in the land of Israel and in Jerusalem.
+They killed him — hung him on a cross.
 But God raised him on the third day and made him visible — not to the general public, but to us.
 Witnesses God had chosen in advance.
 We ate and drank with him after he came back from the dead.

 He commanded us to tell everyone — and to testify that he is the one God appointed as judge of the living and the dead.
-Every who ever spoke points to this: everyone who believes in him receives of through his name."
+Every Prophet who ever spoke points to this: everyone who believes in him receives Forgiveness of Sins through his name."

 Everyone.
 Not "everyone who's Jewish."
 Not "everyone who follows the dietary ."
 Not "everyone who was born into the right family."
 Everyone.
 Peter was saying out loud what the vision on the rooftop had been preparing him to see: the about was never meant to stay inside one community.
 It was always headed for the whole world.

-And then something happened that nobody planned.
-Peter wasn't even finished talking.
+And then something happened that nobody planned. wasn't even finished talking.

 While he was still mid-sentence, the fell on every single person in the room who was listening.
 All of them.
 Every in that house.

 The Jewish believers who had traveled with Peter were absolutely stunned.
-Their jaws dropped — because the gift of the was being poured out on .
+Their jaws dropped — because the gift of the Holy Spirit was being poured out on Gentiles.
 On people who hadn't been circumcised, hadn't followed the dietary , hadn't gone through any of the expected steps.
 They were speaking in tongues and praising God — the same signs that had marked itself.

-"Can anyone possibly argue against these people?
-They've received the in exactly the same way we did."
+"Can anyone possibly argue against baptizing these people?
+They've received the Holy Spirit in exactly the same way we did."

-And he ordered them to be in the name of Christ.
+And he ordered them to be in the name of .
 They asked him to stay for a few more days — and he did.

 That's the pattern.
-God is always ahead of the on who belongs.
+God is always ahead of the church on who belongs.
 Always.